nm-l2tp/NetworkManager-l2tp/README.md

 where _UUID_ is the NetworkManager UUID for the VPN connection.

-NetworkManager-l2tp will be appended the following line to `/etc/ipsec.secrets` at run-time if the line is missing:
+NetworkManager-l2tp will append the following line to `/etc/ipsec.secrets` at run-time if the line is missing:

     include /etc/ipsec.d/*.secrets

 The above file locations under `/var/run` assume `--localstatedir=/var` was supplied to the configure script at build time.

-#### User specified IPsec IKEv1 cipher suites
+## User specified IPsec IKEv1 cipher suites

 User specified phase 1 (ike) and phase 2 (esp) cipher suites that supplement the default strongSwan or Libreswan cipher suites can be specified in the IPsec configuration dialog box under Advanced options.

-For example if you have no control of the cipher suites the VPN server uses and you need to use the same ciphers (that are now most likely considered broken) that older versions of strongSwan and this VPN plugin used, enter the following in the corresponding IPsec configuration dialog text boxes:
+For example if you have no control of the cipher suites the VPN server uses and you need to use the same ciphers (which are now most likely considered broken) that older versions of strongSwan and this VPN plugin used, enter the following in the corresponding IPsec configuration dialog text boxes: